danisaurio/Revive/README.md

 ## Project topic and description:

 Even though the resuscitation of a person is a very critical effort in medicine it still has some very large space for human-error.
 The algorithm designed by the AHA on its ACLS course constantly changes, there is one high-skilled member of the resuscitation team whose sole responsibility is to write-down times on a whiteboard, and there is no feedback to the team about their performance rates.
-These things considered, ‘ACLS buddy’ was conceived.
-ACLS buddy is a mobile app that will assist resuscitation teams on the decision-making process, release one member of the team of his/her current duties, improve the accuracy of the patient’s records, and provide feedback about the outcomes of the efforts.
+These things considered, ‘Revive’ was conceived.
+Revive is a mobile app that will assist resuscitation teams on the decision-making process, release one member of the team of his/her current duties, improve the accuracy of the patient’s records, and provide feedback about the outcomes of the efforts.

 ## Quick Start